-Here are a few (of many) things you can do.
+Here are a few (of many) things that can help.

-Extreme changes in heat will make the wood expand and cause splits, so keeping your carving out of an area that is in shade then in direct sunlight will reduce chances of splitting.
+Extreme changes in heat will make the wood expand and contract in turn causing splits, so keeping your carving out of an area that is in shade then in direct sunlight will reduce chances of splitting.

 When your carving gets wet, the wood will expand and if it dries to fast splits may occur.

 If you bring your carving indoors please remember there is not really a breeze and its generally warmer so the carving is far more likely to split (you will also most likely to hear it splitting!)